 1. Turn off the phone, the TV, the computer and spend time outdoors.
 Plant your bare feet in the grass, in the wet earth or on the sand.
 Plan for it in your schedule.
 Change it up by breathing the energy of the moon at night.
 That cooling energy of the moon is good for our over-taxed minds.
 Other times, seek out greenery.
 This soothes the inner heat and anger that may build up from the pressures of life.
 Walking by a water body is also healing to the body/mind.

 2. Spend time in silence.
 My children and I often play the ‘silence game.’
 It’s simple.
 We all choose to be silent together, sometimes while driving, other times while walking or at home.
 It reduces stress levels quickly.
 Being silent is one of the healthiest habits you can cultivate.
 You will then hear the voice of your intuition and inner wisdom.

 3. Soaking your feet in a bowl of warm water is a good way to ground yourself.
 Do this before bed time.
 Take it to the next level by massaging your feet with warm oil before the soak.
 The energy from your head will move downward to your feet and give you a sense of calm.

 4. At least 4 times a week, give yourself a warm oil self-massage.
 It takes about 10 minutes and relaxes the body and mind.
 Warm about 4 oz of oil (olive or sunflower) on the stove in a small pot.
 Stand on an old towel in the bathroom and apply a small amount of oil to your scalp.
 Massage gently.
 Next massage your face and neck with more oil.
 Use circular motions on your chest and abdomen.
 Taking more oil on your fingers and palms, massage your arms and back using long strokes.
 Follow the same technique for your buttocks, thighs and legs.
 Sit on the towel and massage your feet for about 4 minutes.
 Let the oil soak in for 10 – 20 minutes before you shower.
 Be aware that oil residue may accumulate on the towel.
 Hang to dry if possible or use the lowest dryer setting.
 Self-massage will soothe your mind and strengthen your body.
 Rest for a few minutes after your shower.

+5. If oil massage is not a possibility, at least apply warm oil on your head and forehead.
 This alone will soothe the mind deeply.
 Warm 1 -2 oz of oil in a small pot.
 Using the palms of your hands, rub the oil your forehead and across your temples.
 Apply some oil to your scalp as well and massage gently.
 Place an old towel on your pillow and go to sleep.
 Wash your hair the next day.